luchina-gabriel/OSX-PROXMOX/README.md

 Voilà, install macOS!
 This is really and magic **easiest way**!

-## COPY & PASTE - in shell of Proxmox
+## COPY & PASTE - in shell of Proxmox (for Install or Update this solution)

 ```
 /bin/bash -c "$(curl -fsSL https://install.osx-proxmox.com)"